SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_MAR_2025/exercises/EXERCISE1/README.md

 ## Summary

-You've now successfully created a SAP BTP Subaccount with active resources, We will export this Subaccount using BTP Terraform exporter.
+You have successfully created an SAP BTP Subaccount with active resources using Terraform.
+Now, imagine you already have an existing subaccount and want to bring it under Terraform's management.
+This exercise will guide you through that process.

 Continue to - [Exercise 2 - Export BTP Subaccount Using BTP Terraform Exporter](../EXERCISE2/README.md).